 From wastewater to valuable fertiliser

-This product is available under the name of PhosphorCareTM.
-It is the first full-scale demonstration plant to test the viability of renewable phosphate production in Denmark.
-In the long term the plant will be able to extract 40 - 60 percent of the amount of phosphorus in the wastewater.
+In 2013, Aarhus Vand opened the first full scale demonstration plant in Denmark at Aaby Wastewater Treatment Plant to test the viability of renewable phosphate production in Denmark.
+Today the plant is able to extract 60 percent of the amount of phosphorus in the wastewater.